suriyadeepan/suriyadeepan.github.io/unpublished/mle-linear.markdown

 ## Linear Regression

-Consider the case of Univariate Linear Regression.
-Let us make some assumptions.
+We are ready to apply MLE to linear regression, where we will find the best line that fits the data points.
+But first, let us make some assumptions.

-1. Each example in the data is of form (**x**,y), where **x** is a vector and y is a scalar
+1. Each data point in the training set, is of form (x,y)
 2. Each label in the dataset, $$y_i$$ is drawn from a gaussian distribution, with mean $$x_{i}^{T}\theta$$ and variance $$\sigma^{2}$$
 3. The data points are all independent

 $$ y_i = \mathcal{N}(x_i^{T}\theta, \sigma^{2}) = x_i^{T}\theta + \mathcal{N}(0, \sigma^{2}) $$